release-argus/Argus/README.md

 - [settings](https://release-argus.io/docs/config/settings/) - Settings for the Argus server.
 - [service](https://release-argus.io/docs/config/service/) - A dictionary mapping of all the services to monitor as well as what to notify when a new release is found.
 - [notify](https://release-argus.io/docs/config/notify/) - A dictionary mapping of targets for Notify messages.
-- [webhook](https://release-argus.io/docs/config/webhook/) - A dictionary mapping of targets for WebHooks.
+- [webhook](https://release-argus.io/docs/config/webhook/) - A dictionary mapping of targets for Webhooks.